ffedericoni/Alexa-Radar-Meteo-ER/README.md

-# Alexa-Radar-Meteo-ER
+# RadarMeteoER Skill
-Alexa Radar Meteo Emilia Romagna
+Alexa Skill to display the Radar Meteo for Emilia Romagna from www.arpae.it

 First Utterance: *apri radar emilia romagna*